InnovaCo/play2-mini/README.rst

 The API is based on the always awesome `Unfiltered <http://unfiltered.databinder.net/Unfiltered.html>`_ library.

-Other than this, there are many useful utilities at your fingertip, take a look at the official guide of `Play for Scala Developers <https://github.com/playframework/Play20/wiki/ScalaHome>`_
+Other than this, there are many useful utilities available at your fingertip, take a look at the official guide of `Play for Scala Developers <https://github.com/playframework/Play20/wiki/ScalaHome>`_